“Castles, Wine and Venison” – Volcanic Eifel, Germany

 Book Your Tour Now!

-The Special Launch Offer price applies to the tour running 2-6 April 2018 only and starts from £591 per person for two people sharing a double/twin room – a saving of £179 on the normal price!
+Prices start from £770 per person for two people sharing a double/twin room.
 Breakfast, quality packed lunch and dinner are included.
 You will receive the Zeitgeist TourPal, an informative booklet that will help you to understand the area and the history of the castles we will visit.

 71a High Street